 Craig R. Barrett was born in San Francisco, California and received his B.S., M.S. and Ph.D. degrees in Materials Science from Stanford University, serving on the faculty of Stanford after graduation.
 Barrett was a Fulbright Fellow at Danish Technical University in Denmark and a NATO Postdoctoral Fellow at the National Physical Laboratory in England.
 In 1974, Barrett joined Intel Corporation.
 He was elected to Intel Corporation’s Board of Directors in 1992, became Intel’s fourth president in 1997, chief executive officer in 1998, and chairman of the board in 2005, a post held until he retired in 2009.

 Barrett is a leading advocate for improving education in the U.S. and the world, and is a vocal spokesman for the value technology can provide in raising social and economic standards globally.
-He chairs BASIS Schools, Carnegie Institution for Science and the Smithsonian Gem and Mineral Collectors; vice chairs Science Foundation Arizona; serves on the Boards of Achieve, K12, Society for Science and the Public, the Arizona Commerce Authority, Tallwave and Two Nine Group.
+He chairs BASIS Schools, Carnegie Institution for Science and the Smithsonian Gem and Mineral Collectors; vice chairs Science Foundation Arizona; serves on the Boards of Achieve, K12, Society for Science, the Arizona Commerce Authority, Tallwave and Two Nine Group.
 Barrett served as Chairman of the National Academy of Engineering and the United Nations Global Alliance for Information and Communication Technologies and Development.
 He co-chaired the Business Coalition for Student Achievement and the National Innovation Initiative Leadership Council, and served as a member of the Board of Trustees for the U.S. Council for International Business and the Clinton Global Initiative Education Advisory Board.
 Barrett serves on numerous other boards, policy and government panels and committees.

-Dr. Barrett joined the Society’s Board of Trustees in 2009.
+Barrett joined the Society’s Board of Trustees in 2009.